XOPS

 With XOPS

-Two hundred working days, by 9am local.
+Two hundred employees ready to work by 9am local.

 • Friday evening → Sunday: Devices ship to local addresses.
 Identity provisioned in correct order.
 Software entitlements applied by role.
 Badges pre-configured for the right office.
 Comms and calendars staged.

 • Monday 8am London: 47 European hires log in.
 By 9am local in each subsequent timezone, the rest of the cohort follows.
-Every account, badge, device, app — ready.
+Every account, badge, device, app, ready.

 • Manager dashboard shows 200/200 productive.
 Help desks see no surge.
 The new hires don’t notice.
 That’s the point.